 The Labor Law provides the obligation of the employer to compensate for damage to the employee for injury at work or occupational illness.

 However, this issue will be regulated on a case-by-case basis, bearing in mind that the obligation of the employer to compensate for damage to the employee for injury at work is constituted only in the case of the employer’s liability.

-Thus, if your employee suffers an injury on the way from home to work or vice versa, you would not be liable, and therefore there would be no obligation to compensate for damage to the employee.
 For your liability for compensation to an employee to exist, there must be a causal relationship between your action and the damage that occurs to the employee.

 - Misdemeanor Liability of the Employer

 If you do not adopt a risk assessment act in writing for all workplaces, by a general act, i.e. collectiveagreement or employment agreement do not determine the rights, obligations and responsibilities in the field of safety and health at work, and if you do not designate a person for safety and health at work by a written act, you run the risk of a misdemeanor proceeding against you.

 You should also be aware of misdemeanor liability if you failed to comply with the obligation to report a work injury to the competent inspection, and if you do not submit the prescribed form of work injury report to the competent institutions and the injured employee himself.